 Thich Nhat Hanh is a Vietnamese Buddhist monk, a poet, a scholar, and a peace activist.
 His life long efforts to generate peace and reconciliation moved Martin Luther King, Jr. to nominate him for the Nobel Peace Prize in 1967.

-Next week it’s Thanksgiving in the USA.
-The origins of this day and its historical context are not important for our purposes here.
+Thanksgiving in the USA: The origins of this day and its historical context are not important for our purposes here.
 What’s important is that it’s a day focused on thankfulness.
 Many people say, “I give thanks everyday.”
+Of course!
+Or

 This week it’s Thanksgiving in the United States.
 Thanksgiving is neither restricted to one day, nor is it the domain of one nation: Grace isn’t a little prayer you chant before receiving a meal.
 It’s a way to live.